MR

 XEQT ETF Return/Performance

-Despite its limited historical performance, XEQT has had an attractive performance in less than two years of existence compared to other ETFs.
+Despite its limited historical performance, XEQT has had an attractive performance in less than two years compared to other ETFs.

 Source: www.blackrock.com